DevelopMR/FixCodeBullet/README.md

 I left some of the pair overrides in place because by then I wanted to add more behavior to the birds, which is to add a left/right ability to perhaps improve their swoops and overcome the double pair problem.

 The entire frame was expanded and the birds were given more freedom to roam horizontally.
+A headwind factor was included, just like gravity, to drive the birds to the back wall.
+Death types were added for the left and right walls.

 New Vision was added for the brain:
 - xPos